Bridge across Holme Å

 The trail has lots of good places for fishing

 A typical day’s hike will be between 10 and 25 kilometres, depending on your physical fitness.
-Large parts of the trail may only be accessed on foot and from Bække and further west dogs are not allowed.
+Large parts of the trail may only be accessed on foot and from Bække to Varde dogs are not allowed.
 The areas have been made accessible voluntarily by private landowners.
 During winter and autumn rubber boots will be necessary in certain areas and some stretches may be impassable because of the high water level in the river valleys.
 Between Vejle and Bække it is possible to ride a bike.

 Primitive tent sites are available along the trail where it is possible to spend one or two nights.
 There is access to water, privy and it is possible to set up bonfires.
 At some sites you will have to pay a minor nightly fee, the others are free of charge.
 The tent sites may only be used by hikers.
 However, the sites north of Karlsgårde Sø and at Janderup Kirke may also be used by people travelling by canoe.